liuchangloveslife/100-days-of-code/r1-log.md

 function: exit at the return statement

 object: store data in a structed way, represent real world objects like cats, using properties to access data in the object, properties could be number/string/string ommited quotes

+### Day 19: 2019-7-14

+2 hrs, finish 11 exercises on FCC.

+destructuring object as parameter.

+template literal: special string, ``/${variable_name/expression}/multi-line,use with arr.map(...)

+object literal: (a,b) => {a,b}

+defining function in property of object, : function could be omited

+class syntax: special function, when use with new, invoke constructor to instantiate, use with get/set to write getter/setter, notice their usage

+require() and import:import will get portion of exported function/variable; import substract from "math_functions"

+export: export const ... or export {...} in exported file

+import *: import * as object_name from "file_path"

+export fallback: export defalut function ...; usage: import add from "math_functions"//add is default export in math_functions